-It is possible to apply for your library card on-line
+It is possible to print a library card application form

 You may get a library card free of charge if you are a resident of Nova Scotia.
 Non-residents of Nova Scotia must pay a fee of $10.00 and will receive a temporary card.